hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Note that there are only a few supported data types: isotime, string, integer, and double.
 This is intended to keep the client code simple in terms of dealing with the data stream.
-However, the spec may be expanded in the future to include other types, such as 4 byte floating point values (which would be called float), or 2 byte integers (which would be called short).
+However, the spec may be expanded in the future to include other types, such as 4-byte floating point values (which would be called float), or 2-byte integers (which would be called short).

 The ‘size’ Attribute
 --------------------